niedobam/ros-fanuc-simulation/README.md

 Program steps:
   1. Robot will move to home position
+  2. All leftover objects will be removed from the scene
-  2. Cube will be spawned at random position in robot's working envelope
+  3. Cube will be spawned at random position in robot's working envelope
-  3. Robot trajectory will be calculated
+  4. Robot trajectory will be calculated
-  4. Planned trajectory will be visualized (in RViz "Marker" visualization has to be added)
+  5. Planned trajectory will be visualized (in RViz "Marker" visualization has to be added)
-  5. Robot will move to the center of the spawned object
+  6. Robot will move to the center of the spawned object
-  6. Repeat
+  7. Repeat

 ![Screenshot_20230604_102058](https://github.com/niedobam/vrm/assets/127039716/762a2788-a249-44cc-bc1c-31a376fdc0e0)